Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-Dell Chat (Opens New Window) is one good way to get quick answers to your customer service and technical problems.
+Dell Chat is one good way to get quick answers to your customer service and technical problems.
 However, this option can only be used if your computer is under warranty.

-If your device is not under warranty, you are presented with links that may help you out, such as Drivers And Downloads, and Product Support.
+If your device is not under warranty, you are presented with links that may help you out, such as drivers and downloads, and product support.

-DellCares Twitter Feed (Opens New Window) provides quick and interactive support for all your queries by Dell's Social Media Outreach Team.
+Declares Twitter Feed provides quick and interactive support for all your queries by Dell's Social Media Outreach Team.

 Simply sign up and Tweet your query.
 Response times are quick, and the technicians are very helpful.

-They provide advice on how to fix problems and quick links to the Dell web site that help resolve your computer problems.
+They provide advice on how to address problems and quick links to the Dell website that help resolve your computer problems.

-Dell Facebook Page (Opens New Window) is also a good source of information.
+Dell Facebook Page is also a good source of information.

 You won't necessarily get quick answers, but you can keep in touch about new products and other goings on.